dotenv-org/dotenv-org.github.io/docs/integrations/vercel/nuxtjs.md

 {% include icons/vercel.html width="50" color="#000000" %}
 {% include icons/nuxt.html width="50" color="#00DC82" %}

-# __Vercel with Nuxt.js__
+# __Vercel with Nuxt.js 2__

-Learn how to make Vercel, Nuxt.js, and Dotenv Vault work together in a simple web app.
+Learn how to make Vercel, Nuxt.js 2, and Dotenv Vault work together in a simple web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

 You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-vercel-nuxtjs).